c-o-pr/ddrescue-helper/README.md

 # USAGE OVERVIEW

-Dealing with media errors is a drive, filesystem, and file data specific task, involving a range of factors:
+Dealing with drive media errors can involve working with a whole drive, specific paritions, or specific files.
+For example:

 — Knowing what files are affected by read errors.

 — Recovering as much data as possible when no backup exists.

-— Preventing re-use of bad drive regions.
+— Preventing disturbance of volume structures while recovery is in progress.

 — Triggering a drive to re-allocate bad blocks.

-— Checking and repairing filesystem structure to recover from corruption.
+— Checking and repairing filesystem structure to recover from corruption assciated with re-allocated blocks.

 `ddrescue-helper.sh` assists as follows:

-- Simplifies operating `ddrescue` by hiding standard options and performing simple consistency checks.
+- Simplifies operating GNU ddrescue by hiding standard options and performing simple consistency checks.

 - Keeps `ddrescue` metadata in a named folder and checks that existing domain map agrees with command-specific source and destination.

 - Persistently unmounts volumes to ensure that drive or partition isn't changed by the OS while a rescue copy is running.
 Re-mount a drive or partition and disable persistent automount prevention.

-- Copy or scan drive-to-drive, drive-to-file (image), or file-to-file.
+- Copies (or scans) drive-to-drive, drive-to-file (image), or file-to-file.

 > [!NOTE]
 > Scanning a drive means copying to /dev/null to create the bad block "map" based on read errors and generate a read-rate log for slow areas.
 Scan surveys a source without rescuing any data.